er-manpreet/Wiegand-/README.md

 # Wiegand Number Generator

-The jar file is capable for converting decimal number to wiegand number format.
-Below are the supported formats:
+The jar file is capable for converting decimal number to wiegand number format for below supported formats:
 1. 26 bit
 2. 30 bit
 3. 34 bt